Fact-checked

 Sputum test for tuberculosis

-A blood test for suspected tuberculosis shows only some abnormalities, such as elevated ESR, anemia, leukopenia.
-This requires a sputum test.
-What are the methods?
-[1]
+A blood test for suspected tuberculosis shows only some deviations from the norm, such as increased ESR, anemia, leukopenia.
+Here, a sputum test is necessary.
+What methods exist? [ 1 ]

-• macroscopic (the volume of the allocated secret, its color, smell, layering, impurities is determined);
+• macroscopic (the volume of secreted fluid, its color, smell, layering, and impurities are determined);

 • bacterioscopic (for Mycobacterium tuberculosis - MBT).